Playboy Poppy wins Male Hip Hop Artist of the Year - NewsBreak

 “It was an honor to have an artist on the label win the Best Male Hip Hop Artist award,” he said.

-Guap is a Hertford native who represents a handful of rising talented hip hop artists including Tonio Dollaz.
-Guap’s goal is to promote local talent who might not otherwise get the attention artists in bigger cities garner, he said.
+Guap is a Hertford native who represents a handful of rising talented hip hop artists.
+KMC’s website, kingmusiccorp.com, boasts at least two of the performers Guap currently represents, Playboy Poppy and another performer named Tonio Dollaz.
+Guap’s goal is to promote local talent who might not otherwise get the attention artists in bigger cities garner.

 “Most Valuable Playa” debuted March 18 at No. 21 on the Top 100 iTunes global charts, Guap said last spring.